Tram types in Adelaide: 200 Series (Alstom Citadis 302)

 The Citadis 302 is one model in a range of low-floor trams and light rail vehicles built by Alstom.
 As of 2018, more than 2,500 Citadis trams have been sold to operators in more than 50 cities in 20 countries, conveying 4 million passengers per day.
 Alstom claims the Citadis's energy cost is one-quarter that of buses and one-tenth of cars.
 Most Citadis vehicles are made in Alstom's factories in La Rochelle, Reichshoffen and Valenciennes in France; in Barcelona, Spain (as in the case of Adelaide's 200 Series trams); and Annaba, Algeria.

 Alstom built the first of what became Adelaide's 200 Series trams as part of an order of 70 Citadis model 302 units from Spanish operator Metro Ligero for service in Madrid.
-A scaling down of plans as a result of the worldwide financial crisis resulted in a number of them being placed into storage, "as new", immediately after delivery.
+A scaling down of plans as a result of the 2008 financial crisis resulted in a number of them being placed into storage, "as new", immediately after delivery.
 TransAdelaide, needing to meet demand on the new line to the Adelaide Entertainment Centre, subsequently acquired six and shipped them to Australia.

 Alstom ran one as a demonstrator for two weeks in Melbourne after landing; before delivery to Madrid the company had used one in Stockholm to test a route extension.

 Before arriving in Adelaide the six trams were modified at the Preston Workshops heavy maintenance facility in Melbourne.

 A further three trams arrived in December 2017 to meet expected demand from expansion of lines in eastern North Terrace and King William Road.